Bowers & Wilkins Px7 S2 Wireless Headphones Review

 Differences Between Sizes And Variants

-The Bowers & Wilkins Px7 S2 come in three color variants: 'Black', 'Blue', and 'Grey'.
+The Bowers & Wilkins Px7 S2 come in three color variants: 'Black,' 'Blue,' and 'Grey.'
 We tested the 'Black' variant, and you can see our model's label here.
-If you come across another variant of these headphones, please let us know in the forums, and we'll update our review.
+If you come across another variant of these headphones, please let us know in the comments, and we'll update our review.

-The Bowers & Wilkins Px7 S2 are the successor of the Bowers & Wilkins PX7 Wireless.
+The Bowers & Wilkins Px7 S2 are the successor of the Bowers & Wilkins PX7 Wireless, and both have been surpassed by the Bowers & Wilkins Px7 S2e Wireless.
 There have been a couple of changes to their design: their build received an upgrade, so they feel even more premium and high-quality, and they support aptX Adaptive codec, which is good if you want to stream high-quality audio or if you want lower latency for streaming video.
 They're also compatible with a new companion app that offers bass and treble sliders to help you adjust the sound, although the customization features aren't as robust compared to competitors like the Sony WH-1000XM5 Wireless or Sennheiser MOMENTUM 4 Wireless.

 Check out our recommendations for the best over-ear headphones, the best noise cancelling headphones, and the best closed-back headphones.